-Sigma Alpha Eta, the speech-language-hearing honor society, recognizes the outstanding achievement of Speech-Language Pathology and Audiology students.
-Membership is open to students on both the Queens and Staten Island campuses who have completed required Speech-Language Pathology and Audiology courses with a 3.5 GPA in the major and an overall GPA of 3.0.
-For more information, please contact Anthea Vivona, Ph.D., CCC-SLP, at 718-990-1685 or [email protected].
+Sigma Alpha Eta, the Speech-Language Pathology and Audiology Honor Society, recognizes the outstanding achievement of Speech-Language Pathology and Audiology students.
+Membership is open to students on both the Queens and Staten Island campuses who meet the following requirements: 1) the student is a member in good standing of their campus chapter of the National Student Speech Language Hearing Association, 2) the student has completed at least 21 credits of Speech-Language Pathology and Audiology coursework, 3) the student has a major GPA of 3.5, and 4) the student has an overall GPA of 3.3.

 Epsilon Kappa, St. John's University's chapter of Sigma Delta Pi, the National Collegiate Hispanic Honor Society, was established on April 17, 1964.
 The purpose of the honor society is to foment a wider knowledge of, and a greater love for the Hispanic contributions to modern culture, to provide a nucleus for Spanish language students' activities, and to reward those who show special attainments and interests.
 It is open to college students on the undergraduate and graduate levels.